Easy Mushroom Stroganoff

 - ½ tsp dried thyme

 - ¼ cup vegan sour cream

 - 2 tbsp Silk Oak Yeah Craveable Creamy (plain)

 - Step 1.
 Melt the butter and whisk in garlic and onions.
 If you want a thicker sauce, add a tbsp of all-purpose flour and sauté garlic and onions until translucent.
 Otherwise just use vegan butter substitute.

-- Step 3: Add in mushrooms, sauté for a few minutes and then pour the broth over the veggies.
+- Step 3: Add in mushrooms, sauté for a few minutes and then pour half of the broth over the veggies (2 cups).
 Bring to a simmer and add in tomato paste, Worcestershire or soy sauce, thyme, salt and pepper.

-- Step 4: Simmer on low until mushrooms are cooked and tender add some parsely to the sauce, add in sour cream and milk.
+- Step 4: Simmer on low until mushrooms are cooked and tender add some parsley to the sauce, add the rest of the broth until desired consistent.
+Next add in sour cream and milk.
 Stir everything in well and turn off heat.
 Keep some parsley for garnish as well.
 Boil the noodles and serve mushroom stroganoff over the noodles.
 Add the rest of the parsley right before serving.

 Nutrition information is automatically calculated, so should only be used as an approximation.